Backup QB Rush wins again as Cowboys beat Commanders 25-10

 SNYDER SIGHTING

-Washington owner Dan Snyder, under investigation by the NFL over alleged workplace misconduct within his club, was on the field before the game with Cowboys owner Jerry Jones.
+Washington owner Dan Snyder, under investigation by the NFL over alleged workplace misconduct within his club, was on the field before the game with Jones.
 Snyder is suspended from day-to-day operations and hasn’t been seen in public at Commanders home games.

 INJURIES

 Cowboys: All-Pro RG Zack Martin exited in the third quarter after colliding with another player and favoring his right leg.
-He returned. … CB Jourdan Lewis was out early with a hamstring injury and didn’t return.
-He was replaced as the nickel player initially by rookie DaRon Bland. … DT Quinton Bohanna injured a shoulder in the fourth quarter.
+He returned. … DT Quinton Bohanna injured a shoulder in the fourth quarter.

 Redskins: LB Milo Eifler was sidelined by a hamstring injury and didn’t return. … S Percy Butler was announced as questionable to return with a quadriceps issue.